-The implementation of this CMM shall:

-- a. be based on the best scientific information available, - b. be in accordance with existing international laws and agreements including UNCLOS and other relevant international instruments, - c. establish appropriate and effective conservation and management measures, - d. be in accordance with the precautionary approach, and - e. incorporate an ecosystem approach to fisheries management.
+- 2. The implementation of these Measures shall: - (a) be based on the best scientific information available in accordance with existing international laws and agreements including UNCLOS and other relevant international instruments, - (b) establish appropriate and effective conservation and management measures, - (c) be in accordance with the precautionary approach, and - (d) incorporate an ecosystem approach to fisheries management. - 3.
+Actions by Members of the Commission